Darrennchan8/amazon-balance-reloader/README.md

 Consider [Google Cloud Scheduler](https://cloud.google.com/scheduler) or [cron.yaml](https://cloud.google.com/appengine/docs/standard/python3/scheduling-jobs-with-cron-yaml) to automatically ping `/reloadAll` periodically.

+Note that you will need to change the request type on Google Cloud Scheduler (default POST) to GET.

 ### Automated Builds
 Follow [these steps](https://cloud.google.com/source-repositories/docs/integrating-with-cloud-build) to integrate with